TralahM/simple-os-kernel/README.md

 $ make iso
 ```

-An Iso is the built which you can test with *QEMU*, Virtualbox, or create a bootable disk.
+An ISO image will be built which you can test with *QEMU*, Virtualbox, or create a bootable disk.

 # Contributing
 [See the Contributing File](CONTRIBUTING.rst)